-Our campers are loveable, capable, active, and creative boys who need help with the following:
+Our campers are loveable, capable, active, and creative boys who may need help with some of the following:

 ► Developing perspective taking skills

 (understanding how you're perceived by others, understanding other's thoughts,

 ► Learning how to form and sustain friendships with similar-age peers

 ► Initiating conversations with similar-age peers with self confidence.

 ► Understanding ideas and concepts rather than just focusing on small details

 ► Learning how to be part of a social group

 ► Understand non-verbal social communication (reading social cues)